Have you ever watched a movie so visually compelling that you wanted to replicate it through your photography?

 Giving an image the cinematic treatment dramatically affects both its appearance and the mood that it conveys.
 It doesn’t just make your photo stand out, but also reminds your audience of blockbusters that they may have seen before.

 Fortunately, you don’t need to be a cinematographer to create Hollywood-worthy pictures.
-If you want your photos to look like screenshots from your favorite films, we’ll show you how to achieve it with these simple steps.
+If you want your photos to look like screenshots from your favorite films, we’ll show you how to achieve it with our photo editor and these simple steps.

 Before you can take cinematic photos, you need to ask yourself what makes something look picturesque in the first place.
 Forget about looking up its textbook definition.
 Instead, watch your favorite films and try to identify how you can interpret their essence visually.

 You don’t have to stick to one particular genre when looking for cinematic inspiration.
 You can learn a lot from watching everything from action movies to animation to independent films.
 Broaden your influences by researching lists of films online, such as IMDb’s Top 50 Most Beautiful and Visually Stunning Movies.

 Once you find the right inspiration, write down everything you like about it visually.
 Observe how every shot is composed, and pay attention to how the lighting establishes the mood of each scene.
 Filmmaking and photography may be different platforms, but they share many rules.
 Subsequently, you can easily apply what you learn from watching movies to your photography.

 Movie cameras rarely use zoom lenses.
 A lot of cinematographers actually prefer using fixed prime lenses because they’re a whole lot sharper than lenses with variable focal lengths.
 Apart from that, they also provide incredible bokeh that helps isolate the subject from the background.